 Using a web-based case management system means that the Practice Assistance group will be building a vast knowledge base that will make information available to practitioners on both a “push” and “pull” basis.
 The need for junior CSAs decreases even more dramatically with the increase of Type 3 requests.
 Over time, a shift toward more senior, versatile CSAs appears to be the way to balance efficiency and customer service.

 Another observation is that as volume increases, it may make sense to employ CSAs who respond to requests, but are not in the front line of answering requests directly.
 This conclusion is drawn from the observation of thrashing that reduces efficiency as CSAs interrupt research and other activities to address requests.
 Finally, it appears that the proposed near-term staffing level of 12 CSAs seems to be consistent with the results of the model.
 As more data becomes available, the simulation model can be used on an ongoing basis to replicate current conditions and serve as a decision support tool.

-As a result of simulation modeling we are keeping on track and achieving solutions to challenges resulting from explosive growth.
-We continue to provide innovative service in the consulting industry.
+As a result of simulation modeling they are keeping on track and achieving solutions to challenges resulting from explosive growth.
+They will continue to provide innovative service in the consulting industry.

 Over the past few years, our Consulting Services team has honed its ability to provide the kind of industry-focused technology solutions that help clients excel.
-We do this with experience—98 percent of our new hires came to us with a depth of experience.
-We do this with scale—with over 6,000 professionals in the United States.
-And we do this with intelligence—we fully understand how information can produce the knowledge that is critical to success in today’s business environment.
+They do this with experience, 98 percent of their new hires came to them with a depth of experience.
+They do this with scale, with over 6,000 professionals in the United States.
+And they do this with intelligence, they fully understand how information can produce the knowledge that is critical to success in today’s business environment.